prossel/UnitySerialPort/README.md

 In some older version of Unity, you would find this option in:
 File | Build Settings | Optimization | API Compatibility Level: .Net 2.0

-## The script does not work under Windows

-If you happen to read this and face the Windows problem, there is already an [issue](https://github.com/prossel/UnitySerialPort/issues/1)